MKTHEPLUGG/edge-cloud/docs/setup/hardware/storage/armbian/rock5a/configure-ssd-boot-device.md

 2. **Boot from NVMe SSD**:
    - Power on the Rock 5A again.
 The board should now boot directly from the NVMe SSD.

+---

+## **Conclusion**

+The Rock 5B's boot process is inherently more flexible compared to the Raspberry Pi, allowing it to boot directly from ext4 partitions without the need for a separate FAT32 partition.
+This design simplifies the setup process and leverages the capabilities of the Rockchip RK3588 SoC effectively.

+**Key Takeaways**:

+- **Raspberry Pi**:
+  - Requires a FAT32 partition for booting due to firmware constraints.
+  - Bootloader expects to find boot files on a FAT32 filesystem.

+- **Rock 5B**:
+  - Can boot directly from ext4 partitions.
+  - Bootloader, when installed on SPI flash, can load the system from various storage devices formatted with ext4.